Donkey Hodie (TV series): Production

 The series was announced in January 2020.
 The title character is the granddaughter of the original Donkey Hodie, a character from the Neighborhood of Make Believe on Mister Rogers' Neighborhood.

 Music

 Like Daniel Tiger's Neighborhood, the series includes both new songs as well as songs written by Rogers.

 The music for the show was composed by Bill Sherman, Zack Zeyde, and Noah Deblasis.

-Home video

-The following DVDs contain episodes of the show:

-Daniel Tiger's Neighborhood: Playtime with Daniel!